samirbanjanovic/Wayless/README.md

 # Wayless
 A lightweight object mapper...less should be more

 The idea is to write less mapping code.
 Using Wayless you can take Object A and request an instance of Object B with field values mapped from A. By default fields are mapped by name; you can set to ignore casing.
+You're not limited to receiving a new instance, you can also pass in instances and map fields on existing objects.
+It's really intedned to help you stop writing tedious mapping code so you can concentrate on the bigger picture.

 Mappings can be extended by calling the FieldMap and FieldSet methods.